 - Scotzin Brothers Beer & Winemakers Paradise (65C N. Fifth St., Lemoyne) sells all the supplies, products, and accessories that homebrewers (and winemakers) need.

-Or support local breweries and purchase a gift certificate to one of 30 locations along the Cumberland Valley Beer Trail.
+Or support local breweries and purchase a gift certificate to one of more than 25 locations along the Cumberland Valley Beer Trail.

 For the Kids

-- Snazzy Giraffe (104 Walden Way, Mechanicsburg) offers toys, books, plush animals, and exclusive clothing for baby and child (sizes up to 6X).
+- Snazzy Giraffe (6415 Carlisle Pike, Mechanicsburg) offers toys, books, plush animals, and exclusive clothing for babies and children (sizes up to 6X).

 - Georgie Lou's Retro Candy (56 W. High St., Carlisle) sells a fabulous candy selection of candy, including Harry Potter sweets, gourmet candy, bagged bulk candy, jelly beans, and more.
 Ideal for stocking stuffers.